purvaatigre91-hub/FUTURE_CS_02/README.md

 - Remove sensitive or unnecessary comments from production code
 - Follow secure coding best practices

-## 📄 Report
-A detailed security testing report with findings and mitigation strategies is included.

 ## ⚠ Disclaimer
 This testing was performed **only on an intentionally vulnerable application** for educational purposes.
 No real-world systems were harmed or targeted.